Skip to main content

 Photo by: VisitBritain

-Man sitting on a sofa, reading a book at a bookshop
+Man in a bookshop, reading a book

-Blyth, England
+• Blyth, England

 The wildlife-rich Farne Islands are home to thousands of playful grey seals, as well as shipwrecks galore.